AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

     Plays a sound object associated with the given name in the World scope.

-    !!! note
+    !!! tip
-         Playing a sound object with its handle is faster than using the name as using the name requires a map lookup internally.
+         Playing a sound object with its handle is faster than using the name as using the name requires an internal lookup.

     :material-location-enter: **Parameter** `name`